-Campaign Treasurer and Deputy Campaign Treasurer
+• Campaign Treasurer and Deputy Campaign Treasurer

 The candidate must appoint at least one (1) campaign treasurer.
 The candidate may appoint himself/herself as treasurer; however, it is strongly recommended that the treasurer be someone other than the candidate.
 The treasurer's name, mailing address, and business and residence phone numbers must be provided.
-The treasurer must also sign the "Candidate Committee Electronic Filing Form" to certify acceptance of the appointment in addition to the certification that the information on all electronically filed reports are true, complete, and accurate.
+The treasurer must also sign the "Candidate Committee Electronic Filing Form" to certify acceptance of the appointment and that the information on all electronically filed reports are true and accurate.